FRESH AND UPDATED CONTENT & FORMAT FOR 2016!

 SEMINAR 1: PHOTOGRAPHING PEOPLE AND PLACES

 Do you feel awkward taking photographs of people?
+Do you want photos you can hang on your wall?
 Renowned photographer Paul Harris will advise on how to meet, greet and get photographs you can be proud of.

 (Examples of Paul Harris' work)